-Groundfish refers to the complex of species that include cod, haddock, pollock, yellowtail flounder, winter flounder, witch flounder, American plaice, redfish, white hake, and windowpane flounder, and is managed by the NEFMC.
-The NMFS is the primary agency responsible for monitoring the status of this fishery since most of the catch is taken from federal waters.
-The resources were overexploited by the foreign fleets prior to the establishment of the Exclusive Economic Zone (EEZ) under the passage of the Magnuson-Steven Fishery Conservation and Management Act in 1977.
+Groundfish refers to the complex of species that include cod, haddock, pollock, yellowtail flounder, winter flounder, witch flounder, American plaice, redfish, white hake, ocean pout, halibut, and windowpane flounder.
+This complex is managed by the NEFMC.
+The NMFS is the primary agency responsible for monitoring the status of these species since most of the catch is taken from federal waters.
+These resources were overexploited by the foreign fleets prior to the establishment of the Exclusive Economic Zone (EEZ) under the passage of the Magnuson-Steven Fishery Conservation and Management Act in 1977.
 As the stocks began to rebuild, there was a rapid buildup in the domestic fleet which led to further overfishing.
 Fishing capacity reduction programs and a series of management actions have led to some rebuilding of fishery stocks, but some stocks such as cod have remained at low levels.
 DMR initiated the Maine-New Hampshire trawl survey in 1999 to collect data on the status of groundfish and other marine resources in the nearshore waters of the Gulf of Maine that are not sampled by the NMFS surveys.

-Groundfish, Monkfish and Skate Assessment and Management - DMR will begin to develop a description of Maine's groundfish fishery by compiling data on number of licenses and permit types, demographics, fleet composition, sectors, capacity, effort, catch and bycatch.
-These data will be collected and compiled using databases NMFS Service, DMR, and ACCSP.
+Groundfish Management - DMR will continue to develop a description of Maine's groundfish fishery by compiling data on number of licenses and permit types, demographics, fleet composition, sectors, capacity, effort, catch and bycatch.
+These data will be collected and compiled using databases NMFS, DMR, and ACCSP.

-A DMR scientist will represent the State of Maine in meetings of the NEFMC's Multispecies, Monkfish and Skate Plan Development Teams (PDT), participate in resource assessment and management activities, and participate in development of resource monitoring activities such as study fleets and industry-based surveys.
-Relevant information relating to the groundfish, monkfish and skate fisheries and the status of exploited stocks in the Gulf of Maine, especially the Gulf of Maine cod stock and the monkfish resource in the Northeast Fishery Management Area, will be assembled and reviewed in preparation for active participation on the respective PDTs.
+A DMR scientist will represent the State of Maine in meetings of the NEFMC's Multispecies Plan Development Team (PDT), participate in resource assessment and management activities, and participate in development of resource monitoring activities such as industry-based surveys.
+Relevant information relating to the groundfish fishery and the status of exploited stocks in the Gulf of Maine, especially the Gulf of Maine cod stock, will be assembled and reviewed in preparation for active participation on the respective PDT.